-During the last stage of ISOC testing (restoration), subsurface conditions (i.e., pH and DO concentration) are returned to their pre-treatment condition through natural processes.
+During the last stage of ISOC testing (restoration), subsurface conditions (i.e., pH and DO concentration) are returned to their pre-testing condition through natural processes.
 Field monitoring data will be collected twice daily in each target area on the day after the injections are completed.
 If selected field parameters have not returned to background levels, additional monitoring of these parameters will be conducted during subsequent groundwater events (see below) until target parameters return to background levels.

-Post-test groundwater samples will be collected at least two weeks after ISCO pilot testing injections are completed.
-If possible, sampling will be coordinated with an interim EFR event (see Section 3.0).
+Post-test groundwater samples will be collected from the two target wells (MW-27 & MP-37; see Figure 2-1) at least two weeks after ISCO pilot testing injections are completed.
 However, it is not unusual for dissolved COC concentrations to "rebound" after ISCO pilot testing.
-To allow for possible "rebound" effects, a second round of groundwater will be collected for laboratory analysis approximately four to six weeks after ISCO injection activities are completed.
-(Again, if possible, sampling will be coordinated with an interim EFR event.)
+To allow for possible "rebound" effects, a second round of groundwater samples will be collected from the two target wells approximately four to six weeks after ISCO injection activities are completed.
+(If possible, sampling will be coordinated with an interim vactruck event - samples will be collected before the vactruck event; see Section 3.0).
 Results from the ISCO pilot testing will reviewed to determine if a follow-up round of pilot testing is warranted.
 For example, a partial rebound of toluene concentrations suggests that additional rounds of ISCO treatment will likely be effective at further reducing COC mass.
 However, a full rebound of toluene concentrations would suggest the pilot test was not effective; this preliminary conclusion could be confirmed by an additional round of testing.
-Pilot testing results will also be used to further evaluate the effectiveness of this technology, and determine the: 1) injection point density; 2) quantity and concentrations of required reagents/catalysts; 3) number of treatment rounds; and 4) cost of treatment for the potential implementation of full-phase ISCO remediation in remaining target areas at the former Norton/Nashua Site.
+Pilot testing results will also be used to further evaluate the effectiveness of this technology, and determine the: 1) injection point density; 2) quantity and concentrations of required reagents/catalysts; 3) number of future treatment rounds; and 4) cost of future treatment for potential implementation of full-phase ISCO remediation in remaining target areas at the Former Norton/Nashua Site.